NeuroGenetics

 Key Points

-• Chromosomal microarray (CMA): First-line for unexplained intellectual disability, autism, and multiple congenital anomalies; detects copy number variants ≥50–200 kb; does NOT detect single-nucleotide variants
+• Chromosomal microarray (CMA): Historical first-line for unexplained ID, ASD, and multiple congenital anomalies; now largely supplanted by WES/WGS when genetic counseling is available.
+Detects copy number variants ≥50–200 kb; does NOT detect single-nucleotide variants

 • Gene panels: Targeted sequencing of 20–500 genes relevant to a phenotype (e.g., epilepsy panel, ataxia panel); higher sensitivity/specificity than exome for technically difficult regions; misses novel gene associations